wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/6-understand-manifest-purpose.md

-# Understand the purpose of Office-Add-ins manifest
+Understand the purpose of Office Add-ins manifest